sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

 When the population abundance is at an intermediate class, then the population can also move up a level.
 If the abundance is at class 1 before the transition, then moving down a class will make it extinct.
 If there is also a fire, then we need to make sure that the abundance class isn't set to `−1` (an undefined value), so there is a check to only decrement the class if it is greater than zero.
-In this case also, then `x_2` and `x_3` are equal, so the probabilities of these two states need to be summed:
+Also, in this case the `transition_same` and `transition_down` are the same state, so the probabilities of these need to be summed:

 {% highlight python %}
 ...